ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Lodestar

-Lodestar is a consensus client implementation written in Typescript under LGPL-3.0 license
+Lodestar is a production-ready consensus client implementation written in Typescript under the LGPL-3.0 license.
+It is maintained by ChainSafe Systems and is the newest of the consensus clients for solo-stakers, developers and researchers.
+Lodestar consists of a beacon node and validator client powered by JavaScript implementations of Ethereum protocols.
+We aim to improve Ethereum usability with light clients, expand accessibility to a larger group of developers and further contribute to ecosystem diversity.

+More information can be found on our [Lodestar website](https://lodestar.chainsafe.io/)
 ### Prysm

 Prysm is a full-featured, open source consensus client written in Go under the GPL-3.0 license.
 It features an optional webapp UI and prioritizes user experience, documentation, and configurability for both stake-at-home and institutional users.